Book 1

 Allow resumable uploads ?uploadType=resumable to recover from network failure during uploads.

-Delta Sync - on file modification, only modified blocks are synced using a sync algorithm e.g. Differential Synchronization
+Delta Sync - on file modification, only modified blocks are synced using a sync algorithm e.g. Differential Synchronization.

 Optimizations:

-• Cold Storage: infrequently accessed data can be moved to another storage service like Amazon S3 Glacier
+• Cold Storage: infrequently accessed data can be moved to another cheaper storage service like Amazon S3 Glacier

-• Real-time file modification (Google Docs) using DifDifferential Synchronization Strategies
+• Real-time collaboration (Google Docs) using Differential Synchronization Strategies

 Links: